 Winter conditions latest here: live reporting of the temperature on Great End.

-Thanks to the foresight, funding and hard work of some nice people, you can decide if it's worth the drive ... not to mention the flog up Grains Gill with all your gear!
+Thanks to the foresight, funding and hard work of some nice people, you can decide if it's worth the drive ... not to mention the flog up the hill with all your climbing gear!

-No-one likes the scary experience of hacking into not-quite-frozen-enough turf instead of bombproof ice & reassuringly hard neve ... but you can avoid doing any damage to the fragile mountain environment, too ... and you can now do all this from your 'phone or laptop - what's not to like?
+No-one likes the scary experience of hacking into not-quite-frozen-enough turf instead of bombproof ice & reassuringly hard neve ... but you can avoid doing any damage to the fragile mountain environment and incredibly rare flora, too ... and you can now do all this from your 'phone or laptop - what's not to like?

-It's not just useful for climbing on Great End.
-You can use the info to help judge how the conditions might be on Helvellyn or elsewhere in the Lakes.
+It's not just useful for climbing on Great End or Helvellyn.
+You can use the info to help judge how the conditions might be elsewhere in the Lakes.